-The Burt's Bees Baby Beekeeper is a lightweight cotton wearable swaddle transition blanket available in various adorable patterns, is 100% organic, and is GOTS (Global Organic Textile Standard) certified.
-The weight of the material is similar to a thick t-shirt, so we recommend this sleep sack for warmer homes and nurseries.
-The zipper works in reverse and has a snap cover at the bottom to keep it tucked away and prevented from catching on things.
+The Burt's Bees Baby Beekeeper is a lightweight, 100% organic cotton wearable swaddle transition blanket available in various adorable patterns and is GOTS (Global Organic Textile Standard) certified.
+The material's weight is similar to a thick t-shirt, so we recommend this sleep sack for warmer homes and nurseries.
+The zipper works in reverse and has a snap cover at the bottom to keep it tucked away and prevented it from catching on to things.
 The fabric is very soft, and it is easily machine washable, with no special instructions.
-This sleep sack is longer than others, allowing for lots of extra legroom and making it a good choice for longer babies or for those who want to get the most use out of their baby clothes.
+This sleep sack is longer than others, allowing for lots of extra legroom and making it a good choice for longer babies or those who want to get the most use out of their baby clothes.

-Aden + Anais makes a variety of baby accessories, but they are perhaps best known for their Classic Swaddle, which is our favorite option for versatility.
+Aden + Anais makes various baby accessories, but they are perhaps best known for their Classic Swaddle, which is our favorite option for versatility.
 It is a roomy 47"x47" swaddle blanket from soft cotton muslin and comes in a large selection of cute prints and colors.
 Muslin is a very breathable fabric, but thanks to the multiple layers of fabric you will be wrapping around the baby, it will keep them fairly warm.
 The extra-large size makes it easier to swaddle with, and parents love how well these blankets wash, noting that they don't hold stains from spit-up or other spills and messes.
-Despite the delicate feeling of muslin, these swaddle blankets are meant to last and can be used for a huge variety of purposes even after baby has outgrown swaddling including car seat/stroller cover, burp cloth, nursing cover, tummy time blanket, and changing table cover.
+Despite the delicate feeling of muslin, these swaddle blankets are meant to last.
+They can be used for a huge variety of purposes even after your baby has outgrown swaddling, including car seat/stroller cover, burp cloth, nursing cover, tummy time blanket, and changing table cover.
 Some users say that their kids become so attached to these blankets that they end up being more like a toy or stuffed animal lovie.